ethereum/ethereum-org-website/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 Some background first.
 As you know, we’ve been running into some memory issues [[1]](/developers/tutorials/run-node-raspberry-pi/#references) with the Raspberry Pi 4 image as Raspbian OS is still on 32bits [[2]](/developers/tutorials/run-node-raspberry-pi/#references) (at least the userland).
 While we prefer to stick with the official OS we came to the conclusion that, in order to solve these issues, we need to migrate to a native 64 bits OS

-Besides, [consensus clients](/upgrades/get-involved/#clients) don’t support 32 bits binaries so using Raspbian would exclude the Raspberry Pi 4 from running an Eth 2.0 node (and the possibility of staking).
+Besides, [consensus clients](/upgrades/get-involved/#clients) don’t support 32 bits binaries so using Raspbian would exclude the Raspberry Pi 4 from running a consensus layer node (and the possibility of staking).

-So, after several tests we are now releasing 2 different images based on Ubuntu 20.04 64bit [[3]](/developers/tutorials/run-node-raspberry-pi/#references): Eth 1.0 and Eth 2.0 editions.
+So, after several tests we are now releasing 2 different images based on Ubuntu 20.04 64bit [[3]](/developers/tutorials/run-node-raspberry-pi/#references): execution layer and consensus layer editions.

 Basically, both are the same image and include the same features of the Raspbian based images.
-But they are setup for running Eth 1.0 or Eth 2.0 software by default.
+But they are setup for running execution layer or consensus layer software by default.

 **Images take care of all the necessary steps**, from setting up the environment and formatting the SSD disk to installing and running the Ethereum software as well as starting the blockchain synchronization.